U.S. jobs market shakes off winter's icy grip

 Job growth had fallen off sharply in December.
 While the pace of hiring found by the government's latest survey of employers was a welcome relief, it nevertheless suggested the economy was simply regaining its modest growth track.

-The Labour force participation rate, or the proportion of working-age Americans who have a job or are looking for one, hit a six-month high of 63.2 percent.
-An even broader gauge of Labour market health, the percentage of working-age Americans with a job, reached its highest level since the summer of 2009.
+The labor force participation rate, or the proportion of working-age Americans who have a job or are looking for one, hit a six-month high of 63.2 percent.
+An even broader gauge of labor market health, the percentage of working-age Americans with a job, reached its highest level since the summer of 2009.

 The economy's return to a steady pace of job gains should comfort the Fed as it scales back its bond-buying stimulus.
 However, the still-high level of unemployment should bolster its resolve to keep overnight interest rates near zero for a while.